getgort/gort/README.md

 ## The road to 0.1.0

+1. First ordered list item
+2. Another item
+  * Unordered sub-list.
+1. Actual numbers don't matter, just that it's a number
+  1. Ordered sub-list
+4. And another item.

 1. Slack things (0.0.1)
    1. Send a message to a channel (DONE)
    1. Establish a connection with channel (DONE)
    1. Make channel configurable (DONE)
 1. Container things (0.0.2)
   1. Run a container
   1. Run a container in response to a message